Working for STC

 Training and Hours

-- After some training, new STs will have opportunities to shadow experienced STs to gain additional experience before beginnning to work independently.
+- After some training, new STs will shadow experienced STs to gain additional experience before working independently.

 - STs are assigned to a specific college or graduate/professional school student population and are required to manage specific help requests from their assigned queue.
 This entails communicating with clients via email and/or phone.